orkblutt/MinerLamp/README.md

 - display useful information for nVidia cards - core temperatures, fan speed, memory and gpu clock, power drawing - a minimum and a maximum from all cards - easy for spotting OC issues.
 - funny option like blinking cards LEDs on share accepted.
 - integrated overclocking of nVidia cards - available soon!
-- integrated pools monitoring - available soon!
+- integrated pools monitoring - in progress ...

 ## Table of Contents
 - [Download]("#download")